mdavids/rfc/content/draft-davids-forsalereg-16.md

 including bidirectional text attacks and homograph attacks.

 Therefore, it is **RECOMMENDED** that any parsing and publishing is conducted with the utmost care.
 Possible approaches include maintaining a list of validated URIs or applying other validation methods after parsing and before publishing.

-There is also a risk that this method will be abused as a marketing tool, or to lure individuals into visiting certain sites or making contact by other means, without there being any intention to actually sell the domain name.

 Automatically following URIs from "\_for-sale" records without user consent creates security risks, including exposure to malware,